 August 31, 2018

-Perrot Memorial Library in Old Greenwich, Connecticut ordered Federal Reserve chairs for their building last year, and are still thrilled with their choice of seating.
-This library in the Long Island Sound area has served its community since 1904.
-It was founded by the descendants of Old Greenwich’s first private schoolmaster John Perrot.
-Its Jeffersonian-style building houses roughly 60,000 books for its patrons and guests to enjoy; additionally, it houses several other offerings for residents of the surrounding area.
+Perrot Memorial Library in Old Greenwich, Connecticut ordered Federal Reserve chairs for their building last year.
+THey are still thrilled with their choice of seating.
+This library in the Long Island Sound area has been serving its community since 1904.
+It was founded by the descendants of Old Greenwich’s first private schoolmaster, John Perrot.
+The Jeffersonian-style building houses roughly 60,000 books for its patrons and guests to enjoy.
+Additionally, the building houses several other offerings for residents of the surrounding area.

-We have kept in contact with Perrot Memorial regarding their hoped-for chair purchase.
-This came to fruition in 2017 when their Federal Reserve armchairs were delivered.
-An interpretation in the Bank of England chair style, the Federal Reserve offers back support with eight splats and high armrests that flow gracefully into the front legs and top back.
-This design adds to the overall impression of stylized architecture, including those with roots in Neoclassicism and Neo-Palladianism.
-For the building that houses Perrot Memorial Library, this fit their specifications perfectly and have reported to us that the chairs “look, and feel, terrific!”
+We keep in contact with Perrot Memorial regarding their chair purchase.
+The order came to fruition in 2017 when we deliver their Federal Reserve armchairs.
+The Federal Reserve Chair is an interpretation of the Bank of England chair style.
+The Federal Reserve hardwood chair offers back support with eight splats and high armrests that flow gracefully into the front legs and top back.
+This design adds to the overall impression of stylized architecture.
+The style is Neoclassicism and Neo-Palladianism.
+For the building that houses Perrot Memorial Library, this fits their specifications perfectly and have reported to us that the chairs “look, and feel, terrific!”.
 We view libraries as a cornerstone of America’s academic excellence.
 Our work will go on to support libraries for several more years.